zurgeg/control-my-pc/README.md

 Print every valid command in case you want to change *.txt* thingy.

-New Commands: windown key, ctrl+T, ctrl+W, hold keys for (ctrl,alt,shift,tab), stop command *for hold commands*, go to [xxxx xxxx]  for mouse movement *example go to 1280 720*
+New Commands: Windows key, ctrl+T, ctrl+W, hold keys for (ctrl,alt,shift,tab), stop command *for hold commands*, go to [xxxx xxxx]  for mouse movement *example go to 1280 720*

 SOS: You use some weird stuff with alt and ctrl *//like right ctrl shows mouse or something*